mkudija/mkudija.github.io/reading-notes/_md/~15 Myths Mistakes and Misrepresentations about the Deuterocanon.md

 ---
-aliases: [15 Myths, Mistakes, and Misrepresentations about the Deuterocanon]
+aliases: [15 Myths Mistakes and Misrepresentations about the Deuterocanon]
 title: 15 Myths, Mistakes, and Misrepresentations about the Deuterocanon
 author: Gary Michuta
 category: